kurtlnz/ProductsAPI/README.md

-# Xero Products API - V2
+# Products API - V2

 The challenge was to evaluate and re-factor an existing .NET Web API for managing products and their options in C#.